Call for same-day service: (310) 487-2580

 • 2BR or bigger – $34,950

-The new rules regarding rent increases are aimed to assist tenants who face substantial rent increases since they are not covered by rent control.
-The new rules will provide an affirmative defense to a tenant who is facing an eviction for non-payment of rent after a substantial rent increase.
-If the tenant can show a ‘bad faith’ and ‘substantial’ rent increase above market rate, with the intent to influence the tenant to vacate – the tenant will not be evicted.
-Evidence of bad faith rent increase can be any of the following:
+The new rules regarding rent increases aim to assist tenants who face substantial rent hikes but are not covered by rent control.
+These rules will provide an affirmative defense for tenants facing eviction for non-payment of rent following a significant rent increase.

 Avi Sinai Avi Sinai started to practice law in 2011, focusing on business and real estate transactions.
 The driving force behind the firm’s success is a relentless pursuit creating value for our clients.
 Our core belief is that clients deserve a positive return on their legal fees.
 Avi successfully represented clients in litigation, multiple trials, countless mediations, and administrative hearings.